The George Washington University Law School,

 President and founder, Antonin Scalia Law School Equality Alliance, 2013-2014

-Drew represents clients in state and federal litigation and works diligently to help clients achieve favorable outcomes that align with their specific business priorities.
+Drew represents clients in state and federal litigation and other types of business disputes, and works diligently to help clients achieve favorable outcomes that align with their specific business priorities.

-Prior to joining Thompson Coburn's business litigation group, Drew attended law school at George Washington University while employed as a senior content clearance and licensing analyst in the legal department at an entertainment network.
-In that position, Drew managed the contract process — from drafting to execution — for content licenses and service agreements.
-He also oversaw the rights and clearance process for over 150 broadcast programs and series and assisted with litigation matters involving infringement claims.
+Drew attended law school at George Washington University while finishing a decade-long career as a senior analyst in the legal department at Black Entertainment Television (BET).
+In that position, Drew was instrumental in helping the media company proactively respond to the dramatic business and legal changes spurred by the shift to a digital media landscape.
+From BET’s then-headquarters in D.C., Drew managed the contract process — from drafting to execution — for service agreements for vendors, performer and host-related talent deals, licensing agreements, and footage and photo licenses.
+He also assisted with litigation matters and oversaw the rights and clearance process for over 150 broadcast programs and series.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).